Bluebeam/backenddev/README.md

 You can get a visual of your API by visiting http://localhost/swagger/ui/index whenever you build.

-The rest is up to you.
+The rest is up to you but feel free to restructure the existing code and be sure to ensure testability in your final design.

 Good luck!

 ## Where do I get the code from?